AutoConfig Job Types

 Pair options:

-exclude: excluded pairs (processed last).
-Any active trading pair that matches any of the excludes, won't be processed.
+: Included pairs (processed first).
+Any active trading pair that matches any of the includes will be processed.
+If you also use theexclude

 Other obligatory parameters:

-overrides: contain zero or more overrides, these will be set for each pair that passes all filters when a job is executed.
+: Contains zero or more overrides; these will be set for each pair that passes all filters when a job is executed.clearOverrides

-clearOverrides (true/false): when set to true, all existing overrides for a pair are removed before placing the new ones.
+, all existing overrides for a pair are removed before the new ones are placed.

-The example below shows a job that does the following:
+The example below shows a job that performs the following actions:

 - Scan Binance pairs every minute, process filters on all active trading pairs that include "USDT" or "BNB" and do not include "DOGE" or "ETH" in their pair name.